c0deritter/knight-orm/README.md

 CREATE TABLE castle (id SERIAL, name VARCHAR(100));
 ```

 To be able to map that column into the object world, you also need an additional property `livesInCastleId` in the class `Knight`.
-To be able to work with the relationship in the object world, you also need a property `livesInCastle`, which references another instance of class `Castle`.
+To be able to work with the relationship in the object world, you also need a property `livesInCastle`, which references an instance of class `Castle`.

 ```typescript
 class Knight {